 To simplify the notation, we let $v(a, x) = \mu(a, x) - \muhat(a, x), h(a, x) = 1 / \pi(a \mid x)$, $q(a, x) = \hhat(a, x) - h(a, x)$, $v(x) = v(t, x)$, $q(x) = q(t, x)$, and $g(x) = \int K_{ht}(a) p(a, x)da$.
 Also we define $\Norm{f}^2_g = \int f^2(x) g(x) dx$.

 Before computing bias and variance of our estimator, we state some useful facts about orthogonal projections.
-More general versions of these statements can be found in the excellent supplementary material to \cite{robins2017higher}.
+More general versions of these statements can be found in the supplementary material to \cite{robins2017higher}.
 First, recall the definition of the orthogonal projection and its kernel in our context.
-For $g(x) = \int K_{ht}(a) p(a, x) da$, $\ghat(x) = \int K_{ht}(a) \phat(a, x) da$ and some function $f$:
+For $g(x) = \int K_{ht}(a) p(a, x) da$, $\ghat(x) = \int K_{ht}(a) \phat(a, x) da$ and a function $f$:

 \begin{itemize} \item Fact 1.
 Orthogonal projections do not increase length: for any function $f$ and projection in $L_2(\mu)$,